FactSet: 2015–present

 On February 9, 2015, FactSet acquired Code Red Inc, a provider of Research Management technology to the financial community.

 On October 16, 2015, FactSet completed its acquisition of Portware, LLC, a multi-asset execution management system (EMS) provider.

-On December, 2016, FactSet acquired Vermilion Software, a client reporting software provider, and CYMBA Technologies, an order management system (OMS) provider.
+In December 2016, FactSet acquired Vermilion Software, a client reporting software provider, and CYMBA Technologies, an order management system (OMS) provider.

 On March 20, 2017, FactSet acquired BISAM, a performance and risk provider, strengthening its coverage of critical workflows throughout the portfolio lifecycle.

 On April 3, 2017, FactSet strengthened its offering to the Wealth Management industry by completing its acquisition of Interactive Data Managed Solutions.

-In 2018, FactSet extended its presence in Asia with a new office in Shanghai, celebrated 20 years in Australia and 40 years as a company, and declared strong revenue and EPS growth: “We are proud to have reached many milestones in fiscal 2018.
+In 2018, FactSet extended its presence in Asia with a new office in Shanghai, celebrated 20 years in Australia and 40 years as a company, and declared strong revenue and EPS growth: "We are proud to have reached many milestones in fiscal 2018.
 We celebrated 40 years as a company with 38 years of consecutive revenue growth and 22 years of consecutive adjusted EPS growth.
 This quarter we had the highest reported quarterly ASV in our history.
-We enter fiscal 2019 with strong momentum and an expanding suite of innovative workflow solutions to drive our growth plans,” Phil Snow, FactSet CEO.
+We enter fiscal 2019 with strong momentum and an expanding suite of innovative workflow solutions to drive our growth plans," Phil Snow, FactSet CEO.

 In 2018 FactSet also announced the launch of the Open:FactSet Marketplace, an online platform that offers both financial and alternative data from providers including Alexandria, Estimize, Genscape, and RepRisk.